MarleDK/efb/README.md

   - Maybe could be implemented as "run this command, and mark the files it returns" This way it could work with more systems.
 And it would also fit well with custom commands, as custom commands would then be able to add files in git, etc.
+    - If this is done, it should probably be able to poll the file system for updates
+- Automatically be updated when new files are created, files are renamed, etc.
 - ?
 Command mode - if you press ":" you could write a command to run in the shell
   - ? ability to paste the file name of the file on the cursor
   - ? ability to still move while writing a command.
 Or maybe just remember the command afterwards.